Testing For Global Covariate Effects in Dynamic Interaction Event Networks: Introduction

-Being unable to properly include system wide covariates in the testing is restrictive because many data-sets show a clear seasonality and therefore the superiority of a non-parametric model might simply stem from the situation that the parametric model under consideration does not accurately account for this seasonality.
-The aim of this paper is to explore whether extending a parametric model by a non-parametric baseline (thereby allowing for a non-parametric seasonality) is producing a meaningful extension of the model.
-To be more specific we suppose that the edge-specific covariates, stochastic processes $X_{n,ij}$ on $[0,T]$, have a parametric (constant over time) impact on the interactions.
-We then test whether a parametric specification of the baseline through system-wide covariates, deterministic processes $Z$ (which are the same for all pairs of actors), is sufficient for the data or if a non-parametric specification of the baseline increases the model fit.
+Being unable to properly include global covariates in the testing is restrictive because many data-sets show a clear seasonality and therefore the superiority of the fully non-parametric model might simply stem from the situation that the completely parametric model under consideration does not accurately account for this seasonality.
+Our new test allows to explore whether extending a completely parametric model by allowing for a non-parametric seasonality is producing a meaningful extension of the model.
+Hence, when discussing the question whether there is a need to use a non-parametric model or whether a parametric model is sufficient, it is natural, to consider intermediate steps between completely parametric and fully non-parametric.
+We provide the first step for such comparisons.
+In practice such tests are relevant because a parametric model allows predictions in situations when the global covariates change (like the weather in the next month) while the non-parametric estimate for $\alpha_0$ can only be transferred to other time periods if one assumes that the global covariates remain the same.
+Lastly, if one has a specific hypothesis about what causes the seasonality, our testing framework provides a methodology to test for this hypothesis.

 The complex dependence structure in network settings makes the mathematics behind such types of analysis significantly more challenging.
-While in standard situations individuals are typically considered to behave independently, such an assumption is rarely plausible in a networks set-up.
+While in standard situations individuals are typically considered to behave independently, such an assumption is rarely plausible in a network set-up.
 Most of the time it is rather the case that neighboring individuals influence each other and should therefore not be treated as independent.
-On the other hand it is intuitively clear that this dependence diminishes exponentially as the distance of actors grows in the network: If you are equally influenced by your $k$ friends and they, in turn, are equally influenced by their $k$ friends, the impact of the friends of your friends (i.e. of actors of distance $2$) on you, is of the order $k^{-2}$.
-Moreover, we need to assume that there is no single actor who influences a considerable fraction of the actors (so called hubs).
-Intuitively it is also clear that in a situation where everybody is copying one person, there is no new information from observing new people.
+On the other hand it is intuitively clear that this dependence diminishes exponentially as the distance of actors grows in the network: If one is equally influenced by $k$ friends and they, in turn, are equally influenced by their $k$ friends, the impact of the friends of the friends (i.e. of actors of distance $2$), is of the order $k^{-2}$.
+This assumes that no single actor has a disproportionate influence on others (no hubs).
+Intuitively, if only a single actor influences things, then observing new actors will not have a major impact.
 This intuition has been made precise in \citet{K20} and we make use of these ideas.